 - Kinesthetic; and

-Sometimes if we are not progressing it can be because we are going about trying to learn in a way that is more difficult for us.
+Sometimes if you are not progressing it can be because of choosing the wrong learning style.
 If you hit a wall, trying a different way of going over the material you are trying to learn can help you to breakthrough.

 Not completely fitting into one of the above categories is also possible.
 Experiment with different styles until you you find the best way to learn.
 This can apply not just to learning, but to craft and athletics as well.
 Some people can learn techniques from practicing, while others need to read a book or have someone else explain the technique to fully understand it.

 A quiet place is a requirement for some people to be able to think and grow but for others, a social environment is the best way to become more motivated.